 Obtaining a used seat sounds economical, but you need to know the history of the car seat.
 Was it ever in a crash?
 NHTSA recommends replacing a car seat after a moderate or severe crash, even if a child wasn’t in the seat at the time.
 Some manufacturers recommend replacing their seats after any collision.
 Lastly, most car seats expire 6 to 10 years from the date of manufacture.
 This is because materials can degrade over time and hidden damage could cause the seat to fail during a crash.

 School drop-off and pick-up procedures are different and more complicated this year to accommodate physical distancing and screening requirements for COVID-19.
-For sake of ease, you might be wondering if your preschool or early elementary school child is ready for a belt-positioning booster or whether your older child can stop using a booster and ride in the front seat.
+For sake of ease, you might be wondering if your preschool or elementary school child is ready for a booster seat or is able to ride in the front seat.
 Here are the best practices: